aspose-zip/Aspose-Zip-Reference-Tutorials/zip/korean/_index.md

 While this guide focuses on extraction, remember that Aspose.Zip also excels at **compress files .net**.
 You can add many files to a single archive with a single call, specify compression levels, and even split large archives into volumes.

 ## Common Issues & Solutions
-- **Extraction fails with “Invalid password”** – Verify that the password you supplied matches the one used during compression; passwords are case‑sensitive. → “Invalid password” 오류가 발생하면 제공한 비밀번호가 압축 시 사용된 비밀번호와 일치하는지 확인하십시오. 비밀번호는 대소문자를 구분합니다.
+- **Extraction fails with “Invalid password”** – Verify that the password you supplied matches the one used during compression; passwords are case‑sensitive.
-- **Large archives cause OutOfMemoryException** – Use the streaming API (`ExtractToStream`) to process files sequentially instead of loading the entire archive into memory. → 대용량 아카이브에서 OutOfMemoryException이 발생하면 스트리밍 API(`ExtractToStream`)를 사용해 파일을 순차적으로 처리하십시오.
+- **Large archives cause OutOfMemoryException** – Use the streaming API (`ExtractToStream`) to process files sequentially instead of loading the entire archive into memory.
-- **File name collisions** – Set the `OverwriteExistingFiles` flag to control whether existing files should be replaced or renamed. → `OverwriteExistingFiles` 플래그를 설정하여 기존 파일을 교체하거나 이름을 변경하도록 제어하십시오.
+- **File name collisions** – Set the `OverwriteExistingFiles` flag to control whether existing files should be replaced or renamed.

 ## Frequently Asked Questions

 **Q: Can I extract a zip file without knowing its password?**
 A: No, Aspose.Zip requires the correct password to decrypt a password‑protected archive.
-You can catch the `InvalidPasswordException` to handle incorrect passwords gracefully. → 아니요, Aspose.Zip은 비밀번호가 보호된 아카이브를 복호화하려면 올바른 비밀번호가 필요합니다. `InvalidPasswordException`을 잡아 잘못된 비밀번호를 우아하게 처리할 수 있습니다.
+You can catch the `InvalidPasswordException` to handle incorrect passwords gracefully.

 **Q: Does Aspose.Zip support other archive formats like RAR or 7z?**
-A: Direct support is limited to ZIP, but you can combine Aspose.Zip with third‑party libraries for those formats, or use the “Archive Extraction and Formats” tutorial for guidance. → 직접적인 지원은 ZIP에만 제한되지만, 해당 형식에 대해 타사 라이브러리와 결합하거나 “Archive Extraction and Formats” 튜토리얼을 참고할 수 있습니다.
+A: Direct support is limited to ZIP, but you can combine Aspose.Zip with third‑party libraries for those formats, or use the “Archive Extraction and Formats” tutorial for guidance.

 **Q: How do I extract only specific files from a large archive?**
-A: Use the `ExtractEntry` method to target individual entries by name, avoiding the need to extract the entire archive. → `ExtractEntry` 메서드를 사용해 이름으로 개별 항목을 지정하면 전체 아카이브를 추출할 필요가 없습니다.
+A: Use the `ExtractEntry` method to target individual entries by name, avoiding the need to extract the entire archive.

 **Q: Is there a way to monitor extraction progress?**
-A: Yes—subscribe to the `ProgressChanged` event on the `ZipFile` object to receive real‑time updates. → 예, `ZipFile` 객체의 `ProgressChanged` 이벤트에 구독하면 실시간 진행 상황을 받을 수 있습니다.
+A: Yes—subscribe to the `ProgressChanged` event on the `ZipFile` object to receive real‑time updates.

 **Q: What licensing is required for commercial use?**
-A: A paid Aspose.Zip license is required for production deployments; a free evaluation license is available for testing. → 상업적 사용을 위해서는 유료 Aspose.Zip 라이선스가 필요하며, 테스트용 무료 평가 라이선스를 제공하고 있습니다.
+A: A paid Aspose.Zip license is required for production deployments; a free evaluation license is available for testing.

 {{< /blocks/products/pf/tutorial-page-section >}}